gaurangsathaye/JavaLRUMemoryDiskCache/README.md

 ## Create your cache:

-In your cache, override the two methods `isCacheItemValid` and `loadData`: (You do not call the `isCacheItemValid` and `loadData` methods directly.
+Override the two methods `isCacheItemValid` and `loadData`: (You do not call the `isCacheItemValid` and `loadData` methods directly.
 You just need to define them, and they will be called by the internal cache as needed.

 In the constructor call,
 * `cacheName` is the name of your cache and is shown in the `getStats` call.